lumusitech/backend-nest-reports-guides/README.md

 ---

-The primary goal of this section is to build a comprehensive purchase receipt based on a series of master-detail tables.
+Third section. we Build a comprehensive purchase receipt based on a series of master-detail tables.
 We're going the extra mile to make this detail section as complex and true-to-life as possible.

 Specifically, we'll cover:

-QR Codes: Implementing and integrating QR codes.
+1. QR Codes: Implementing and integrating QR codes.

-Inner Joins: Handling data relationships using inner joins.
+2. Inner Joins: Handling data relationships using inner joins.

-Tables & Styling: Advanced table creation and custom styling.
+3. Tables & Styling: Advanced table creation and custom styling.

-Structure & Alignment: Mastering document structure and precise content alignment.
+4. Structure & Alignment: Mastering document structure and precise content alignment.

-Prisma Data Integration: Seamlessly passing data from Prisma to your reports.
+5. Prisma Data Integration: Seamlessly passing data from Prisma to your reports.

 ---